mirru2532/tornado-instances/README.md

 cp .env.example .env
 ```

 Please fill out .env according to the template provided in it.
+Please ensure that all of the example values are set to the correct addresses.

 ### Testing and running scripts: